 I'm Kathy.
-Mother of two with musings on life and littles published on the parenting websites Scary Mommy, Her View from Home, The Everymom, That's Inappropriate and Motherly (most written after bedtime - both my kids' and my own).
+Mother of two with essays published on the parenting websites Scary Mommy, Her View from Home, The Everymom, That's Inappropriate and Motherly (most written after bedtime - both my kids' and my own).

 I’ve been accused by my other-half as having an "always sunny" attitude about life, but I just consider myself an eternal optimist - it runs in my family.
 And you’ll find my work usually does end on a positive note, even if it takes a few tears to get there.
 In high school, I took a creative writing class and my teacher kept telling me I needed to “do something” with my writing...but I didn’t.
 After college, I worked for nearly 12 years at advertising agencies where I learned invaluable skills from very smart people, but writing faded into the background.
 And if I’m being honest with myself, I was also comfortable.
 I kept chugging along in my job because comfort is sturdy, comfort is steady - it feels good to be comfortable.